xStanlee/CS50_introCS/README.md

 # CS50_introCS
-Harvard's CS50 2020' solutions from pset1 to pset7
+Harvard's CS50 2020' solutions from pset1 to pset7.<br>
-// I made this repository to post my solutions to Harvard University's <a href='https://www.edx.org/course/cs50s-introduction-to-computer-science'>2020 CS50 introduction to computer science</a> exercises and document my progress during the course. <br>
+I made this repository to share my solutions and post my progression what i've done through the Harvard University's course and also take it to stretch my mind.
+Link to course <a href='https://www.edx.org/course/cs50s-introduction-to-computer-science'>2020 CS50 introduction to computer science</a><br>
 You can find the materials for the course <a href='https://cs50.harvard.edu/x/2020/'>here</a> and look at the assignments specifications linked right of every section in the table of contents. <br>
 Hope this is helpful to other students, you are free to contact me for any question or clarification.
 Every exercise in this repository scored 100% on submission.